SELF ESTEEM, ANXIETY and DEPRESSION

 Yet there is more determination in you than you are probably aware of.
 You have found your way through the fog and you are looking for a lifeboat.
-I know it’s hard to put your trust in a complete stranger, but I promise you I will not let you down.
+I know it’s hard to put your trust in a complete stranger, but I will be with you throughout the process.

 How will we do that?
 It really depends on you, and your specific situation.
 You may need to work in a somatic way, and then we can process emotion through your body.
 You may need to talk or cry or scream, in which case we will use a combination of cognitive behavioral therapy and relational psychotherapy to process events in your life.
 Or you may not know what you need, or what is even wrong.
 This is also ok, because throughout the course of our work together you will find a safe haven where you can begin to figure out what you want and how you can achieve it.

 It may not be comfortable for you to identify with the word “trauma".
 You might think this word is reserved for others who may have had it much worse than you did.
 Or that PTSD is only reserved for soldiers who fought in a war.

 If you think it’s possible you may have experienced trauma, you are probably right.
 Be it through childhood sexual abuse, childhood physical or emotional abuse, a verbally or physically abusive relationship, or a one-time traumatic event (such as a rape, car accident or earthquake), this trauma stays in your body.
 Unfortunately, it can sometimes dictate your present-day happiness.
 Trauma does this by actually hijacking your body, and forcing you to respond to people or situations based on your trauma memory.